c301/grunt-webstore-upload/README.md

 #### onComplete
 Function that will be executed when all extension uploaded.

-Array of released extensions passed as argument:
+Array of released extensions and release message ( see `-m` ) passed as argument:
 ```
 [{
     fileName        : zip,